eleanor-clifford/py-cipher/README.md

  - Affine ciphers (which includes Caesar shifts and Atbash ciphers)
  - Keyword ciphers where the keyword is a member of the TWL06 scrabble dictionary
- - Random keyword ciphers (slow)

-As the decryption is tested against a number of obscure words there can sometimes be (especially for short ciphers) a decryption which is technically correct english, but makes no sense.
-For this reason, in keyword test, the user will sometimes be prompted to ask whether a string is english.
-After answering the question is cleared from stdout (using VT100 control codes) and the program carries on.
-It is recommended to run the program directly from a terminal as the control codes do not format properly otherwise, i.e use

-	$ chmod +x test-all.py
-	$ ./test-all.py

-or

-	$ python3 test-all.py

-also, this will only format correctly in *nix based systems
+ - All monoalphabetic ciphers as long as the word spacing is consistent with the plaintext

+The program prompts the user several times during the tests for input (i.e.) is this english? can you see any more letters to solve? etc. In order to keep stdout relatively tidy, VT100 Control codes are used to clear some lines after input.
+However these do not format properly in some environments (basically non unix-like systems.)
+On a *nix system, this program is best run on a CLI in order for the control codes to work.